jasondwyer/jasondwyer.github.io/aboutme.md

 subtitle:
 ---

-This is the site of Jason Dwyer.
 I am a neuroscientist and software developer.
-This site represents a mix of both, in no specific order.
+I currently develop for iOS (objective c and swift), node.js and python.

 **_Education_**